pizzamoltobene/swift-numbers/README.md

 # SwiftNumbers

-Fast, native `.numbers` reading in Swift.

-`SwiftNumbers` is a Swift package for parsing Apple `.numbers` documents in native Swift workflows.
+`SwiftNumbers` is a Swift library for reading/editing Apple `.numbers` documents.

 ## Documentation